After the Island, by Katy Ames

 “Probably a sign that we should go inside.”
 Sadie struggled to keep her voice even as Jack blew warm air into their cupped hands, his lips grazing the outer edges of her fingers.
 God, they’re warm.

-Sadie scolded herself for the disappointment she felt when Jack didn’t protest.
+Sadie scolded herself for being disappointment that Jack didn’t protest.
 She was the one saying goodbye, the one bringing their evening to an end.
 And now he was standing, giving no sign that he wanted her to stay.
 No indication that he missed the heat of her body as much as she missed his.

 “You’re probably right.
 No sense risking bodily harm staying out here all night.”
 Jack headed for the doors that led from the patio into the lobby, bypassing everyone still gathered in the bar.
 Sadie followed him through the first floor of the hotel, both headed for the elevator and their respective floors.
 A silence settled between them.
 It wasn’t uncomfortable.
 But Sadie still found herself fidgeting, her brain testing out all of the ways to say goodnight without sounding indifferent.
 Or saying goodbye without sounding desperate to say the very opposite.